hectorjjb/vs-code-xbox-theme/README.md

 # Xbox Theme

-Xbox Theme for Visual Studio Code.
+This theme uses the official Xbox palette (mostly) for Visual Studio Code.